verbruggenalex/autoalias/README.md

 alias phpcbf='autoalias-function phpcbf'
 alias phpcs='autoalias-function phpcs'
  ```
+ **Note:** future functionality will be able to automatically add new
+ executables to the aliases file.

  ## Usage
  If all went well you should now receive a message when using one of